Pills Related to Getting Pregnant

 - Taking your pill at the same time each day is very important, as this will ensure that your hormone levels remain constant and you are protected effectively against pregnancy

-- When taking the mini-pill, you should not be late by more than 3 hours (12 hours for desogestrel)
+- When taking the mini-pill, you should not be late by more than 3 hours (12 hours if your pill contains desogestrel)

-- They are only available as 28-day packs and you would need to take one pill each day in the pack to fully protect yourself against pregnancy
+- They are only available as 28-day packs and you would need to take one pill each day without break between packs to fully protect yourself against pregnancy

 About the combined pill:

-- Most COC’s are available in 21-day packs, where you take it daily for 21 days (3 weeks) followed by a 7 day break
+- Most combined oral contraceptives (COCs) are available in 21-day packs, where you usually take it daily for 21 days (3 weeks) followed by a 7-day break

-- They are also available in packs of 28 where 7 tablets are placebo tablets.
+- Some COCs are also available in packs of 28 where 21 tablets contain the two hormones and 7 tablets are placebo tablets.
 This helps you remember to take your tablets daily

 - Katya 30/75®